Can you believe Easter is almost upon us? Where has the beginning of 2017 gone, didn’t we just have Christmas?!

 The tradition, believed to date back to the early 19th century, involves children rolling a colored hard-boiled egg with a large serving spoon.

-This Easter, we’ll be spending it with friends in Utah!
+This Easter, we’ll be spending it with friends in Moab, Utah!
 We haven’t decided what we’re doing yet to celebrate, but we’re hoping that we’ve found a place to live so the Easter Bunny can hide some eggs in the back garden!

 Pop your name in the form below to join our free VIP travel tribe and not miss our personal updates and helpful travel posts.